zackvf/iterm2-config/README.md

 ```
 >> brew install --cask iterm2
 ```
-^ using '--cask' with the installation is meant for gui application installations
+**note to self: using '--cask' with the installation is meant for gui application installations

 #